-Investing only in the top-performing asset class each year would likely generate the best returns, however, such a feat is extremely difficult, if not impossible, to do consistently, ever for seasoned investors.
+Investing only in the top-performing asset class each year would likely generate the best returns, however, such a feat is extremely difficult, if not impossible, to do consistently, even for seasoned investors.

-- Because forecasting market performance is challenging, we believe it’s important to hold a diversified portfolio, even though it will usually produce a lower return than if you were able to pick up the best performer in any given year.
+Because forecasting market performance is challenging, we believe it’s important to hold a diversified portfolio, even though it will produce a lower return than if you were able to pick the best performer in any given year.

 Among its potential benefits, diversification is likely to generate more consistent returns.
 As a result, over the long term, a diversified portfolio may increase more in value than one that produces more volatile returns, which is the likely result of being concentrated in a single asset class.
 Of course, diversification does not guarantee a profit or protect against losses in a declining market.Download Your Copy (PDF)